adlnet/xAPI-Spec/xAPI.md

 A system consuming Statements...

-* MUST consider each anonymous Group distinct;
+* MUST consider each namelesss Group distinct;
-* MUST NOT assume that Agents in the 'member' property comprise an exact list of agents in a given anonymous or identified Group.
+* MUST NOT assume that Agents in the 'member' property comprise an exact list of agents in a given nameless or identified Group.

 <a name="verb"/>